-Jimmy and I would occasionally connect in the years to follow at various meetings or on the phone.
-The last time we talked was a couple days prior to an early season, non-conference basketball game between Iowa State and Florida State that was played on November 19, 1992.
+Jimmy and I would occasionally stay in touch in the years to follow.
+The last time we talked was a couple days prior to an early season, non-conference basketball game between Iowa State and Florida State played on November 19, 1992.
 Jimmy had been told the previous spring that he had bone cancer, and yet he was prepping to work the game in his role as an analyst for ESPN/ABC.
 I asked him how he was doing.
 His reply was eerily similar to one recounted in a story written by Gary Smith and published in the January 11, 1993 edition of Sports Illustrated: “Justus Thigpen.
 Can you believe it?
 Who knows how much time I have left, and I’ve been sitting here poring over Justus Thigpen’s stats in the Iowa State basketball brochure.
 I’m sitting here reading, and I quote, that ‘Justus Thigpen was twice selected Big Eight Player of the Week’ and that ‘he scored 11 points at Kansas and 17 points in ISU’s overtime win on ESPN versus Colorado.’
 What the hell am I doing?
 The triviality of it just clobbers me.
 You get this sick and you just say to yourself, ‘Sports means nothing,’ and that feels terrible.
 God, I devoted my whole life to it.”
 My last conversation with Jimmy was heavy on jokes about Thigpen’s name and decidedly lighter than Gary Smith’s moving account, but it was nonetheless clear just how sick he was.
 Sadly, Jimmy passed away on April 28, 1993.